Pumpkin Pecan Streusel Torte

 This post may contain affiliate links.
 Read my full disclosure policy.

-With a cakey pecan crust, pumpkin pie filling, and crunchy streusel, this pumpkin torte is an easy and elegant alternative to pumpkin pie.
+With a cakey pecan crust, pumpkin pie filling, and crunchy streusel, this pumpkin torte is an easy yet elegant alternative to pumpkin pie.

-With a cakey pecan crust, pumpkin pie filling, and crunchy oat streusel topping, this torte is an easy and elegant alternative to more time-consuming holiday desserts, like Pumpkin Pie or Pumpkin Cheesecake.
-The recipe comes from Linda Grimes, a South Lake Tahoe restaurateur and also one of my readers.
-Thank you, Linda!
+With a cakey pecan crust, pumpkin pie filling, and a crunchy oat streusel topping, this torte is a simple yet elegant alternative to more time-consuming holiday desserts, like pumpkin pie or pumpkin cheesecake.
+The recipe comes from one of my readers, Linda Grimes, a restaurateur from South Lake Tahoe—thank you, Linda!

 Pumpkin Torte Ingredients